This blog may contain affiliate links. Read our disclosure policy for more info.

 Whitewater rafting is typically seen as the ultimate adrenalin-pumping activity!
 While this is true in most other places, the great thing about going whitewater rafting in Jasper is that there are many different rivers offering rafting experiences, so you can choose a more chilled experience if you wish!
 Would you believe that even small children or grandparents can go whitewater rafting in Jasper!

 The whitewater rafting trip we did on the Athabasca River was the perfect mix of an exciting ride while still being scenic and chill.
 The rapids were Class 2 and 3, meaning there were some larger rapids at times.
 There were kids on the boat who had a good time without being scared and nobody fell off or even got close – although a few of the kids jumped off for a swim by choice!
+The price for adults is $112 CAD and $59 CAD for children.

 7. Rock climbing